#Occupy Ong'wano Market

-On February 9, Market Traders organised #OccupyOng'wanoMarket an event meant to highlight the grabbing of the local market by a company.
+On February 9th 2018, Market Traders organised #OccupyOng'wanoMarket in Kisumu County and held an event to highlight the grabbing of the local market by a company.

-The market predates Kenya’s independence by 15 years and was started by Chief Matengo the colonial administrator in charge of the region.
-He set aside ten acres for a permanent market.
-For years the market drew locals from the surrounding community.
-They used to bring their wares from as far as the Rift Valley and Kisii.
+The market predates Kenya’s independence by 15 years and was started by Chief Matengo, the colonial administrator in charge of the region.
+He set aside ten acres for a permanent market and for years the market attracted locals from the surrounding community, who brought their wares from as far as the Rift Valley and Kisii.
 It has served several generations as a place to trade and work and has been an invaluable part of the local community.

-Vincent Odhiambo, Chairman of the Traders Association at the Ong'wano Market said that the land had been acquired irregularly and the new owner had begun building on it.
+Vincent Odhiambo, Chairman of the Traders Association at the Ong'wano Market said that the land had been acquired irregularly and the new owner had started to build.

 “We woke up one day to find the fence we had put up removed and the land had been sold to a local Bishop,” Odhiambo said.

-When confronted by the traders the Church said that they had been sold the land by a councilor who in turn denied involvement in the matter.
-Even before the traders could get to the bottom of this transaction, the land was sold once again to a company.
-The company also began to erect buildings.
+The traders confronted the church who claimed the land was sold to them by a local con councilor - he denied involvement in the matter.
+Before the traders could get to the bottom of this transaction, the land was sold again to a company.
+This company started to build on the land.

 “The market is ours and was left to us by our ancestors.
-The County government has promised to help us with the matter and the National Land Commission will nullify whatever claim anyone else has, Odhiambo says of the matter.
+The County government has promised to help us with the matter and the National Land Commission will nullify whatever claim anyone else has.” said Odhiambo.

-He remains optimistic about the future of the market.
-“We have challenges, there is no water, no toilets but we will not wait.
+Odhiambo remains optimistic about the future of the market.
+“We have challenges, there is no water, no toilets, but we will not wait.
 We will be here and agitate for the council to bring us those amenities.
 In the meantime we have started collecting funds from the locals to build stalls.”